 Do remember traveling light is always wise and particularly when going overland.
-Passengers also often buy a lot of African souvenirs on the way.
+Passengers also often are tempted to buy African souvenirs.

 The vehicles have good storage capacity to carry souvenirs and lockups in the vehicle for your valuables, pack and day bag.
 There is a locker under your seat for easy access for day to day essentials.